 THEME: Peonies.
 The additional flowers in the photo of Mom’s wreath are to go in the Memory Garden below her tombstone.
 Because I no longer live in that area to care for the garden, I have had a difficult to use perennials or even annuals to provide continual colour.
 Too cold; too sandy soil, etc, etc. Not enought moisture most of all.
 Hence I am adding gorgeous fake flowers this year to do that.

 This wreath has moss around the foam block.
 I added it simply using a glue gun.
 Touch the foam surface or black tape a bit, then push in the moss.
 Sticks easily.
 However, I have not yet tested its ability to handle summer storms.
 I have always used ribbon around the foam before now.
 Yes, I do like ribbon because it helps hold the form all around the outside horizontally.
 The finished wreath has to be viewed from all sides once on the tombstone.
+Note: end of July visit finds a lot of the moss gone on the wreath, so obviously not a good choice for out of doors.
+We learn by experience.
+The principles remain the same, but the personal touches on many tombstone wreaths are lovely this….increasing a lot in St MIchael’s Cemetery.
+All improve the overall look and express love of people buried here.

 Putting it together: